reach-Harishapc/quantum-ai/README.md

 # Quantum AI - Desktop UI

-This repository contains the professional web-based interface for the **Quantum Transformer (QT-4Q)**.
+This repository contains the professional web-based interface for the **Quantum Transformer**.
 It is built using FastAPI and Jinja2, designed to provide a high-fidelity environment for quantum-inspired AI research.

 ---
 ## 🎥 Demo Video